Answer all the questions

 Topic: Genetics – Monohybrid Cross

-The combination ee is not possible because the EE parent cannot contribute an "e" allele.
-Note that Ee and eE are the same genotype, since allele order doesn’t matter in genotype notation.
+The genotype ee is not possible because the EE parent cannot give an "e" allele.
+Also, Ee and eE are the same genotype because the order of the alleles doesn’t matter.

 Explanation: